KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Try executing it and check the result.

 Did you get the DID?
 Nice work!
 You now have `john_doe`'s DID.
-Now let's see if John Doe has any public KILT Credentials that we could retrieve and verify!
+Now let's see if John Doe has any public KILT credentials that we could retrieve and verify!

 ## Retrieve and Verify a Credential

-A **KILT DID** can expose service endpoints, which allow to link external resources to the DID.
+A **KILT DID** can expose service endpoints, which allow external resources to be linked to the DID.
-One type of external resources is represented by, you guessed it, **KILT Credentials**!
+One type of external resource is represented by, you guessed it, **KILT credentials**!
-Therefore, let's see how we can retrieve the **service endpoints** of John Doe's DID and see if it links to any public Credentials for us to **query** and **verify**.
+Therefore, let's see how we can retrieve the **service endpoints** of John Doe's DID and see if they link to any public credentials for us to **query** and **verify**.

 We will keep adding code below what we just added.
 The code snippet retrieves the service endpoints exposed by the DID we found for `john_doe`: